ArceLopera/PHPRefresher/docs/Func/phpOutput.md

 ### print

-The prin

-``t keyword is used to output text.
+The print keyword is used to output text.

 Unlike echo, print can only output one string at a time.
 Unlike echo, print has a return value, which is always 1.